techthumb1/techthumb.org/aboutme.md

 ---
 layout: page
-title: Bio
+title: Jason Robinson
-subtitle: Why you'd want to go on a date with me
+subtitle: Business Analyst/Data Scientist
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+- BSBA in General Management
+   Human Resource Management
+   Finance
+- Lambda School Data Science program 2019

+##About Me

+My name is Jason Robinson.
+I am a Gemini, so I often blame my twin for setting me on my current path, he's the daredevil, and I am the brain.
+However, more about me:
+- I am an avid learner of all things Tech.
+- I see challenges as solutions waiting to be solved.
-- I rock a great mustache
+- I thrive by myself, but excel in a team environment.
-- I'm extremely loyal to my family
-- yet another header

-What else do you need?
+- I love people, but appreciate alone time as well.

 ## this is a header